girlscript/winter-of-contributing/C_CPP/Algorithmic Approaches/Brute Force/Longest_Palindromic_Substring.md

 <b>Output:</b>

-Longest pallindromic substring is: bb
+Longest palindromic substring is: bb

 Length of longest palindromic substring is: 2